SanabriaNatalia/GlobantCodingChallenge/README.md

     - Azure Database for PostgreSQL: SQL database hosted in the cloud.
     - Azure Container Registry: Container registry where the Docker image of the application is stored.
     - Azure Storage Data Lake Gen2: File system used to manage source XLSX files, create CSV files, and store backups.
-    - Azure App Service: The application will be deployed here, running the Docker container in the cloud.
+    - Azure Container App: The application will be deployed here, running the Docker container in the cloud.

 ### Project structure: